Mayuresh-loves-cpp/resume-generator/README.md

 Requires Node.js to be installed.

-To start the project use `npm start` inside project directory.
+To run the project use `npm start` inside project directory.

 ## Contributors
 - Mayuresh Shinde <https://github.com/Mayuresh-loves-cpp>